|

 generates both green power and enhances the fish habitat in the Cow

-Engineered but delayed
+Engineered but delayed or

 - Pit